thoughtspot/thoughtspot.github.io/_admin/setup/use-agreement.md

 ![Administrator notification - no access]({{ site.baseurl }}/images/use-agreement-admin-no-access.png "Administrator notification - no access")

-If an administrator does not sign the agreement within 30 days of upgrading the cluster to 6.2, users receive the following notification when they try to use ThoughtSpot.
+If an administrator does not sign the agreement within 30 days of upgrading the cluster to 6.2, non-admin users receive the following notification when they try to use ThoughtSpot.
 The notification tells them to ask their administrator to accept the use agreement to allow them to continue using ThoughtSpot:

 ![User notification - no access]({{ site.baseurl }}/images/use-agreement-user-no-access.png "User notification - no access")